Meet Our Leadership Team

 A teacher at Portland State University’s graduate school of Education, Catherine teaches a variety of courses for the school counseling program.
 An expert in her field, Catherine designed the curriculum for a number of courses at PSU and continues to teach an innovative counseling at-risk youth course including topics such as addictions, LGBTQ issues, sex trafficking, and important cultural considerations when working with youth.
 She is passionate about post high school transitions for teens and teaches a careers and lifestyle planning course to address this issue.

-For 15 years Catherine worked as a school counselor at Fir Ridge Campus, the alternative high school for the David Douglas School District in outer Southeast Portland.
+Catherine worked as a prevention specialist, a school counselor and a supervisor for a number of schools in East County for fifteen years, including David Douglas School District.
 During her tenure she assisted a diverse population of at-risk youth and families experiencing a wide variety of challenges including mood disorders, learning disabilities, homelessness, teen pregnancy, suicide, gang involvement, and complex trauma.
 She continues to be a site supervisor for school counselors all around the state of Oregon.

 Catherine has shared the gift of recovery for over 30 years and is passionate about sharing the many faces of recovery with youth, inspiring them to see beyond their limitations.
 As a board member for the Oregon Recovery High School Initiative, she believes that all students have a right to an environment that best supports their resilience.
 Often students returning from treatment centers are not able to continue their learning or recovery because they return to an invalidating environment.
 Students who can return to a High School where the very fabric of the program is woven with recovery have a much better chance at recovery, harm reduction and the hope of creating a new self-image and mindset.